minzhuogoogle/gke_lab_monitor/README.md

 # Description
-This script checks log in log named as "cloudaudit.googleapis.com%2Factivity" for particular user for the number of past days.
+This script checks stackdrive log with user-defined filter.
-Upon finish the script writes a one-line log to log named as "partner_activities_check" regarding how many logs found.
+Upon finish the script writes a one-line log to log named as "partner_activities_check" regarding how many logs found. ter

-The script can be used to check cloud activity for particular user in specified time duration.
+# Function
+* Script supports two modes, gcloud and gclient.
+By default gcloud mode is used, if desired use "-gclient" to enable gclient mode.
+* Script supports filtering, the following filters are supported
+  - user
+  - the duration of tie windows
+  - logName
+* Script supports customized filter.
+Use "-logfiler" to add more filters.

 # Prerequisite
 Before running the script make sure to install Google Cloud SDK, please refer to https://cloud.google.com/sdk/docs/quickstart-linux.